-Books About God’s Logic of Disability
+A PDF Guide to Books About God’s Logic of Disability

 I’ve come to believe that if I understand God’s logic around disability, I’ve come to understand God’s logic about humanity.
 I understand myself and everyone else more clearly if I understand how God sees people with disabilities.